giovannipbonin/ieee-program/Week 09/README.md

 # PYTHON!!!

 ## Why use Python
-1. A quick scripting language
+1. Not just a scripting language
 2. Back-End development
 3. Data Science and Machine Learning
 4. Internet of Things